TheLuckyCoder/MaterialChooser/README.md

                 .setFileExtension("txt")
                 .start();
 ```
-or you can you Intents
+or you can use Intents
 ```java
 Intent intent = new Intent(this, ChooserActivity.class);
 intent.putExtra(Chooser.SHOW_HIDDEN_FILES, true);